 As published in: Intellectual Property Magazine July 3, 2019

-Intellectual Property Law July 15, 2019William W. Stroever and Nicole S. Indelicato
+Intellectual Property Law April 1, 2020William W. Stroever

 The materials on this site have been prepared by Cole Schotz P.C. for general informational purposes only and are not intended to constitute legal advice.
 Viewers should not act upon this information without seeking professional counsel on the specific facts and circumstances in question from an attorney licensed in their jurisdiction.
 Use of this site does not create an attorney-client relationship between the user and Cole Schotz or any lawyer(s) within the firm.
 Any information sent to Cole Schotz or its lawyers through this site will not be treated as confidential and is not protected by the attorney-client privilege.